Toronto Patriots: Upper Canada (2008–2011)

+In 2011-2012, they became the Toronto Lakeshore Patriots and had their best season yet when they finished third in the South Division and made it to the Conference Final, eventually losing to the Whitby Fury.
 In 2014, the team dropped "Lakeshore" from its name.
 That season, the team won the Buckland Cup and Dudley Hewitt Cup.
 In 2015, the Patriots won the Buckland Cup for the second consecutive year.
 They advanced to the Dudley Hewitt Cup tournament but were eventually eliminated by the Fort Frances Lakers.
+In 2023, the Toronto Patriots were purchased by the ownership of Everest Academy, a Private Sports School in Vaughan, Ontario.
+Heading into the 2024 season, the Patriots underwent a major rebrand to align the colour scheme with Everest Academy and renovated its facilities at Westwood Arena in Etobicoke, Ontario.